uitsmijter/Documentation/content/contribution/tooling.md

         -t    | --test            | test          Run all UnitTests -e    | --e2e             | e2e           Run end-to-end tests
         -r/-c | --run[-cluster]   | run[-cluster] Run Uitsmijter in docker or in a local kind-cluster
-        -s    | --release         | release       Build a release version, can have an optional added image name (with optional tag)
+        -d    | --run-docker      | run-docker    Run Uitsmijter in a production docker environment -s    | --release         | release       Build a release version, can have an optional added image name (with optional tag)
         -p    | --helm            | helm          Build the helm package